Registration and insurance

 Auto insurance covers bodily injury, death and property damage in the event of an accident.
 Insurance premiums (rates) and coverage vary from one company to another: it is a good idea to get estimates from several companies.

 - visit the Insurance Bureau of Canada website or

 Registering a vehicle

 You should get the same information from the other driver and write it down.
 Also ask anyone who witnessed the collision for his or her name, address and telephone number.
-If you are involved in a collision that results in damage to other property you must notify the owner of that property.
+If you are involved in a collision that results in damage to other property, you must notify the owner of that property.

-If you think the damage will cost more than $1,000 to repair, you must notify the police.
+If you think the damage will cost more than $1,000 to fix, you must notify the police.
 You should also contact your insurance company.
 If someone has been injured, call an ambulance and the police right away.
 You are required by law to stay at the accident site until the police arrive.

 Subscribe for information and resources relevant to you, delivered to your inbox.